Chris35Wills/Chris35Wills.github.io/_posts/2018-05-25-presence_absence_matrix_R.md

+# Create a presence absence matrix from long data (R)

 Using R, I needed to convert some [long format data to wide format](https://en.wikipedia.org/wiki/Wide_and_narrow_data) in the form of a presence/absence dataset.
 The *why* doesn't really matter :)

 Where the initial dataset is for example a vector of categories, the intended output will have as many columns as the unique values of the original.
 For example, where the original dataset looks like this: